TijnLogtens/ITU-ML-Final_Project/README.md

 and SciPy.
 The only machine learning library we may make use of is TensorFlow, i.e Keras, or any other similarly high-level APIs are not allowed.

-For the remaining methods, M3, M4, and M5, you may use any library you wish with no restrictions.
+For the remaining methods, M3, M4, and M5, we may use any library we wish with no restrictions.